 Forget about drinking and driving on this winding thoroughfare…many incredulous celebrities have fallen to the mercy of LA’s cliffs while admiring cityscape views from the ocean to the valleys.

-The 55-mile long S-pin and hairpin road was immortalized by such race car enthusiasts as James Dean, Gary Cooper and Steve McQueen.
+The 55-mile long S-pin and hairpin road were immortalized by such race car enthusiasts as James Dean, Gary Cooper, and Steve McQueen.